eikek/webapp-stub/README.md

 - github actions for doing ci and release zips to github release page
 - release-drafter setup
 - nix dev and ci setup

+### Included Code Examples

+As I tend to forget details when not using it regularily, it is nice to come to some examples to refresh memory.
+Here are some included details to serve this purpose:

+- Using htmx `hx-on` attribute to change css classes when hovering an element
+- Example skunk codecs for (nested) case classes
+- a very simple idea for i18n with scalatags and htmx
+- an idea for referring to page paths [TODO]

 ## Nix